 Preface

 Pursuant to section 708 of the Defense Production Act of 1950 (DPA), as amended (50 U.S.C. § 4558), the Federal Emergency Management Agency (FEMA) Administrator (Administrator), after consultation with the Secretary of the Department of Health and Human Services (HHS), the Attorney General of the United States (Attorney General), and the Chairman of the Federal Trade Commission (FTC), has developed this Voluntary Agreement (Agreement).
-This Agreement will maximize the effectiveness of the manufacture and distribution of Critical Healthcare Resources nationwide to respond to a pandemic by establishing unity of effort between the Participants and the Federal Government for integrated coordination, planning, information sharing with FEMA, allocation and distribution of Critical Healthcare Resources.
+This Agreement is intended to maximize the effectiveness of the manufacture and distribution of Critical Healthcare Resources nationwide to respond to a pandemic through a mechanism advancing unity of effort between the Participants and the Federal Government for integrated coordination, planning, information sharing with FEMA, allocation and distribution of Critical Healthcare Resources.
 The activities contemplated by this Agreement are limited to those necessary to respond to a Pandemic, at the sole determination of FEMA.
 This Agreement affords Participants defenses to civil and criminal actions brought for violations of antitrust laws when carrying out this Agreement.
 This Agreement is intended to foster a close working relationship among FEMA, HHS, and the Participants to address national defense needs through cooperative action.
 This Agreement affords Participants a safe harbor to exchange information, collaborate and adjust commercial operations as to particular products and services, when FEMA determines it necessary for the national defense, and only to the extent necessary for the national defense.
 For the COVID-19 pandemic, this Agreement is active once the requirements of DPA section 708(f)(1) are satisfied and will remain active until the Administrator provides notice of a Pandemic Event Deactivation.
 For future pandemics, the Agreement will be activated and deactivated as described below.

 I. Purpose ........................................................................................................................................
 2